for those of you working on the ‘depth’ cowl

 note: below each photo is the pattern text that it is illustrating.

-“A where to buy over the counter Keppra fter winding your first skein into a ball or cake, start at the beginning of the yarn
+“A where can i purchase topamax fter winding your first skein into a ball or cake, start at the beginning of the yarn

 (the needle tips in the pic above

 are pointing at ‘the first solid color section, see?)

 “Find the middle of that solid color section.”